gchers/wfes/README.md

 cd code/attacks && make && cd -
 ```

+Also, edit `WEKA_ROOT` in `code/attacks/dyer/config.py` with the directory
+containing your weka installation.

-The following sections should allow you to reproduce the experiments, and
+The following sections should allow you to reproduce the experiments and
-should help you replicating them with your dataset.
+to replicate them on your data.

 ## The WCN+ dataset (and data format explanation)